-Should a A student who has attempted informal resolution and remains dissatisfied with the disposition of the grievance following attempts at informal resolution, may obtain a formal resolution of a grievance may be obtained pursuant to the following procedure:
+Should a A student who has attempted informal resolution and remains dissatisfied with the disposition of the grievance following attempts at informal resolution, may seek a formal resolution of a grievance may be obtained pursuant to the following procedure:

 - a.
 The student shall file with the Provost President a timely written grievance. - b.
-The writing shall contain: - the act, omission or matter which is the subject of the complaint, - all facts the student believes to be relevant to the grievance, - the resolution sought, and - all arguments upon which the student relies in seeking such resolution. - c.
+The writing shall contain: - the act, omission or matter which that is the subject of the complaint; - all facts the student believes to be relevant to the grievance; - the resolution sought; and - all arguments upon which the student relies in seeking such resolution.

+c.
 No grievance will be considered unless it is timely.

-In order to be timely, a grievance must be received by the Provost President within thirty days of the act, omission, or matter which is the basis for the grievance, or within thirty days of the date the student is first placed upon reasonable notice thereof, whichever is later.
+In order to be timely, a grievance must be received by the Provost President within thirty twenty (20) business days of after the first day of instruction of the next regular semester after the act, omission, or matter which is the basis for the grievance occurs, or within thirty days of the date the student is first placed upon reasonable notice thereof, whichever is later.